-Figure 3: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (blue) between July 2007 and November 2020, and from IASI/AMSU onboard Metop-B (blue) between February 2013 and September 2021.
+Figure 5: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (purple) between July 2007 and November 2020; from IASI/AMSU onboard Metop-B (green) between February 2013 and December 2022 and from IASI/AMSU onboard Metop-C (cyan) between May 2019 and December 2022.

-Figure 4 shows the seasonal maps (3 month average) of mid-tropospheric CO2 retrieved from Metop-A and Metop-B. Figure 5 shows the difference between the two and the associated standard deviation, over the whole period common between the instruments (2014-2020).
-The Metop-A and -B derived fields are close to each other.
+Figure 6 shows the seasonal maps (3 months average) of mid-tropospheric CO2 retrieved from Metop-A and Metop-B. Figure 7 shows the difference between the two and the associated standard deviation, over the whole period common between the instruments (2014-2021).
+Figure 8 and 9 are the same as Figures 6 and 7 but for the comparison between Metop-B and Metop-C, over 2018-2022.
+The Metop-A, -B and -C derived fields are close to each other.
 However, a small but positive bias for latitudes higher than 30 degrees can be seen.
 These biases appear to be constant throughout the year.
 Such constant biases might be due to the change from a tropical air mass to a mid-latitude air mass that is not consistent between the two instruments; this point will be checked for future releases.

-Figure 4: Seasonal maps (3 month average) of mid-tropospheric CO2 as retrieved from Metop-A (left) and Metop-B (right), average over 2014-2021.
+Figure 6: Seasonal maps (3 months average) of mid-tropospheric CO2 as retrieved from Metop-A (left) and Metop-B (right), average over 2014-2021.

-Figure 5: Seasonal maps (3 month average) of mid-tropospheric CO2: Mean (left) and standard deviation (right) of the difference between Metop-A and Metop-B, average over 2014-2021.
+Figure 7: Seasonal maps (3 months average) of mid-tropospheric CO2: Mean (left) and standard deviation (right) of the difference between Metop-A and Metop-B, average over 2014-2021.